C# Struct: Everything you need to know

 .

-When to use structs?
+When to use a struct?

 Structs store data.
 Classes define behavior.